sarzorwyn/tp/docs/UserGuide.md

 However, you should expect the following output when the maximum capacity is reached.

 ![checkin_fail](images/checkinFail.png)

-> Additional Note:
-> * If you attempt to check in a visitor who has already checked in, CYC will display the success message.
->   * If you want to find out if a particular visitor has been checked in, you can use `find i/LAST_4_CHARS_OF_ID`.
->     You can click [here](UserGuide.md#finding-a-person-by-id-number-find) to learn more about that command.

 ### 3.3 Listing all persons: listall